 It is necessary to ask how initiatives of memory will include victims in the script and museum concept.
 Understanding that, “in spite of adverse conditions of a prolonged war, such as the Colombian one, diverse communities, groups and individuals have taken up the task of undertaking exercises to remember violent acts.
 These are expressed in diverse ways: cultural productions and documentaries, artistic practices, sociocultural and oral practices, in the construction of places of memory, in different performative actions, and in particular through commemorative rituals.”
 (CNMH; 2015; 387).** In Colombia many actors are making memory; however, for the construction of its contents, the Museum must give priority to the reparatory approach and the effective participation of victims.

 Below, I enumerate some of the many examples of places of memory, community museums, and monuments that have been built to commemorate victims of armed conflict and to remember violent acts:

 Efforts of memory building are important to remedy the morale of a community affected by violence.
 This is why institutions should support the strengthening of local memory initiatives of memory, and society should adopt them.
 Additionally, it is important to effectively link local authorities and officials in order to articulate the places of memory to institutional, rather than transitional, mechanisms, to guarantee their permanence and relevance over time.

-* Ana María is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+* Ana María is a researcher at the Center for Law, Justice, and Society (Dejusticia).

 **The CNMH has worked to find initiatives and exercises of historical memory throughout the Colombian territory.
 To see the registry, click here.